Become a Votebeat sponsor

 The Dallas County Elections Commission — made up of a bipartisan group of county leaders — will choose the next elections administrator.
 If a new administrator is not appointed before Garcia’s last day, his deputy, Malissa Kouba, will carry out the duties until one is chosen, County Judge Clay Lewis Jenkins’ office said in a statement to Votebeat.

 Garcia did not respond to a request for comment Friday.
-He was hired by Austin-based Hart Intercivic and is set to become the company’s senior vice president of customer success, replacing Peter Lichtenheld, who is retiring.
+He was hired by Austin-based Hart Intercivic and is set to become the company’s vice president of customer success, replacing Peter Lichtenheld, who is retiring.
 Nearly 90 counties across the state use Hart Intercivic’s voting systems,

 In his resignation letter, Garcia thanked Jenkins for his support and encouragement.